Meet the cast of Star Trek: Picard

 Who’s Chris?
 Chris is the captain of Picard’s ship, along with being a talented thief and former Starfleet officer.

 What else has Santiago Cabrera been in?
 Cabrera might be nonetheless greatest recognized for his roles as Issac Mendez in Heroes and Lancelot in Merlin.
-In newer years he has appeared in Transformers: The Final Knight and Huge Little Lies.
+In more moderen years he has appeared in Transformers: The Final Knight and Massive Little Lies.

 Michelle Hurd performs Raffi Musiker

 Who’s Raffi Musiker?
-Musiker is the accomplice of Chris, and is a former Starfleet intelligence officer who’s at the moment combating substance abuse.
+Musiker is the accomplice of Chris, and is a former Starfleet intelligence officer who’s presently combating substance abuse.

 Harry Treadaway performs Narek

 Who’s Narek?
-A Romulan agent, Narek joins Picard’s crew in an try to research what his individuals ae doing to former Borg drones.
+A Romulan agent, Narek joins Picard’s crew in an try to research what his folks ae doing to former Borg drones.

 What else has Harry Treadaway been in?
-Treadaway just lately appeared in season three of The Crown, the place he performed Roddy Llewellyn.
-He’s greatest recognized for taking part in predominant roles in each Penny Dreadful and Mr Mercedes.
+Treadaway not too long ago appeared in season three of The Crown, the place he performed Roddy Llewellyn.
+He’s greatest recognized for enjoying foremost roles in each Penny Dreadful and Mr Mercedes.

 Evan Evagora performs Elnor

 Who’s Elnor?
-Elnor is a fierce ally of Picard, and is a Romulan refugee with knowledgeable abilities in hand-to-hand fight.
+Elnor is a fierce ally of Picard, and is a Romulan refugee with knowledgeable expertise in hand-to-hand fight.

 What else has Evan Evagora been in?
-This will probably be newcomer Evagora’s first main position – whereas he’s additionally set to seem in horror collection Fantasy Island later this 12 months.
+This will likely be newcomer Evagora’s first main position – whereas he’s additionally set to look in horror collection Fantasy Island later this yr.

 Jonathan Frakes performs William Riker

 Who’s Riker?
-An outdated character from The Subsequent Technology, Riker was the Enterprise’s first officer and briefly the captain.
-In the direction of the top of Star Trek: Nemesis, he accepted command of the usTitan.
-He’s recognized for being daring and assured – and typically a little bit conceited.
+An outdated character from The Subsequent Era, Riker was the Enterprise’s first officer and briefly the captain.
+In direction of the top of Star Trek: Nemesis, he accepted command of the united statesTitan.
+He’s recognized for being daring and assured – and typically just a little conceited.

 What else has Jonathan Frakes been in?
-Past starring in Star Trek, Frakes has additionally directed a number of movies within the franchise – together with First Contact and Rebel – and in addition helmed the 2004 Thunderbirds film.
+Past starring in Star Trek, Frakes has additionally directed a number of movies within the franchise – together with First Contact and Rebel – and likewise helmed the 2004 Thunderbirds film.

-Who’s Knowledge?
-One other returning character, Knowledge is an android who beforehand served with Picard as second officer aboard the Enterprise-D and Enterprise-E, till his dying in Star Trek: Nemesis.
+Who’s Information?
+One other returning character, Information is an android who beforehand served with Picard as second officer aboard the Enterprise-D and Enterprise-E, till his loss of life in Star Trek: Nemesis.

 What else has Brent Spiner been in?
-Along with his long-standing position as Knowledge throughout The Subsequent Technology and 4 function movies, Spiner can be well-known for taking part in the position of Dr. Brackish Okun in Independence Day, and its sequel, Independence Day: Resurgence in addition to many different roles in movie, TV and theatre.
+Along with his long-standing position as Information throughout The Subsequent Era and 4 characteristic movies, Spiner can be well-known for enjoying the position of Dr. Brackish Okun in Independence Day, and its sequel, Independence Day: Resurgence in addition to many different roles in movie, TV and theatre.

 Jeri Ryan performs Seven of 9

 Who’s Seven of 9?
-An everyday on Star Trek: Voyager, Seven of 9 is a former Borg drone who was liberated from the collective.
+A daily on Star Trek: Voyager, Seven of 9 is a former Borg drone who was liberated from the collective.

 What else has Jeri Ryan been in?
 Ryan was nominated 4 instances for a Saturn Award in her first stint taking part in Seven of 9, profitable in 2001.
-Different roles embrace components within the TV exhibits, Boston Public, Shark, Darkish Skies, Physique of Proof and Bosch.
+Different roles embrace elements within the TV reveals, Boston Public, Shark, Darkish Skies, Physique of Proof and Bosch.

 Jonathan Del Arco performs Hugh

 Who’s Hugh?
-One other former Borg drone, Hugh appeared within the Subsequent Technology episodes I, Borg and Descent, Half II.
+One other former Borg drone, Hugh appeared within the Subsequent Era episodes I, Borg and Descent, Half II.

 What else has Jonathan Del Arco been in?
-Del Arco had a starring position on The Nearer and Main Crimes, by which he performed medical expert Dr. Morales, whereas he’s additionally had visitor roles on hows together with 24, The Sopranos and Dollhouse.
+Del Arco had a starring position on The Nearer and Main Crimes, during which he performed health worker Dr. Morales, whereas he’s additionally had visitor roles on hows together with 24, The Sopranos and Dollhouse.

 Marina Sirtis performs Deanna Troi

 Who’s Deanna Troi?
-Additionally coming back from earlier iterations of Star Trek, Deanna Troi is Picard’s former counselor on the Enterprise-D and Enterprise-E. She married Riker in Star Trek: Nemesis.
+Additionally getting back from earlier iterations of Star Trek, Deanna Troi is Picard’s former counselor on the Enterprise-D and Enterprise-E. She married Riker in Star Trek: Nemesis.

 What else has Marina Sirtis been in?
-Her work on Star Trek via the years stays her most noteworthy position, however she has additionally made appearances on numerous exhibits together with Gray’s Anatomy, NCIS and Titans.
+Her work on Star Trek by the years stays her most noteworthy position, however she has additionally made appearances on varied reveals together with Gray’s Anatomy, NCIS and Titans.

 Add Comment